Red Sox vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette, Alex Verdugo and others are listed when the Toronto Blue Jays host the Boston Red Sox at Rogers Centre on Friday (first pitch at 7:07 PM ET).
+Player prop betting options for Bo Bichette, Alex Verdugo and others are available in the Toronto Blue Jays-Boston Red Sox matchup at Rogers Centre on Saturday, starting at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!